polygoncoin/Microservices/README.md

 ];
 ```
 Here **query & payload** keys are required keys for the POST method.

-Here **query, payload & where** keys are required keys for PUT, PATCH, and DELETE methods.
+For PUT, PATCH, and DELETE methods **query, payload & where** keys are required keys.
 **Note:** For POST, PUT, PATCH, and DELETE methods we can configure both INSERT as well as UPDATE queries. **Also for these methods usage of \_\_SET__ and \_\_WHERE__ is necessary**
 Example Queries can be like
 ```
 INSERT INTO {$this->globalDB}.TableName SET __SET__;